Notes on using fuelphp file upload

 function post_index() { $data = []; $this->template->title = 'test'; /* * After randomizing, the file name will be as follows: * [0-9a-f]{32}.[ext] * Since the original file name will be saved in a separate field, we will introduce a process before saving that will make the file name just a hash value */ Upload::register('before', function(&$file) { $file['filename'] = substr($file['filename'], 0, 32); $file['path'] .= $file['filename'][0]. '/'. $file['filename'][1]. '/'; }); if (Upload::is_valid()) { Upload::save(); foreach (Upload::get_files() as $file) { Model_Upload::add($file); } } foreach (Upload::get_errors() as $file) { // Error handling } $this->template->content = View::forge('upload/index', $data); }

-If you set "auto_process" to true in upload.php in the config (default), you don't need to explicitly write Upload::process().
+If you set `auto_process` to true in `upload.php` in your config file (the default), you don't need to explicitly write `Upload::process()`.

 Since config can be overwritten with Upload::process(), if file upload processing is described in multiple places, it is preferable to set auto_process to false and run Upload::process() each time

-The first argument is chosen from 'validate', 'before', or 'after'.
+The first argument is selected from 'validate', 'before', and 'after'.

-In this case, we selected 'before' because we want to change the file name and save path before saving.
+In this case, since we are changing the file name and save path before saving, we selected 'before'.

-If you set randomize to true in config/upload.php, the file name will be a 32-character hash value, but the original extension will be added.
+If you set `randomize` to `true` in `config/upload.php`, the filename will be a 32-character hash value, but the original file extension will be retained.

-Additionally, for the save destination, a directory is created using the first and second characters of the hash value and this is set as the path.
+Furthermore, regarding the storage location, a directory is created using the first and second characters of the hash value, and this is then reset as the path.
 This

-is not particularly necessary if the number of files being uploaded is small, but if the number of files being uploaded is large, such as tens of thousands of files being stored, the read/write response will drop significantly.
+is not particularly necessary when uploading a small number of files, but when uploading a large number of files, such as tens of thousands of files, the read/write response time will decrease significantly.

-To address this, we have added processing to distribute the number of files within a single directory.
+To address this, processing has been added to distribute the number of files within a single directory.

-The $file argument in the closure of Upload::register() is the class written in fuel/vendor/fuelphp/upload/src/File.php, and there seems to be no way to access this class from outside.
+The $file argument in the Upload::register() closure is a class located in fuel/vendor/fuelphp/upload/src/File.php, and there doesn't seem to be any way to access this class from outside.
+However,

-If you edit this class 'before' (before saving), you will be able to manipulate the save path and file.
+if you edit this class before saving, you will be able to manipulate the save path and the file.

 If you dump $file, you'll see something like this: